Safeguarding Policy

 Scope of this policy

-1. For Stewardship staff and contractors
+1. For Stewardship staff

-2. For board members and trustees
+2. For Trustees and associates

 3. For recipients of Stewardship grants (partners)